Skip to contents

 3. incons_rate: proportion of GRIM-inconsistent value sets.

-4. mean_grim_ratio: average of GRIM ratios.
+4. mean_grim_prob: average probability of GRIM inconsistency.

-5. incons_to_ratio: ratio of incons_rate to mean_grim_ratio.
+5. incons_to_prob: ratio of incons_rate to mean_grim_prob.

 7. testable_rate: proportion of GRIM-testable value sets.